thalium/rkchk/README.md

 So we check that the address stored in the register still coreespond to the same symbol.

+## 7 - Custom hooking

+Some rootkit, in order to alter the control flow of the kernel, hook on interzesting function using custom hooking framework.
+Those framework often involve placing a breakpoint (opcode `0xCC`) or a jump (opcode `0xE9`) at the begining of the hooked function.

+This check disassemble the first instruction of choosen functions (using the in kernel disassembler) to see if it's not a jump or a breakpoint.
+Therefor we can analyze if a function has been hooked even if the checker is loaded after the rootkit.

+Function checked :
+- `ip_rcv` (used by Reptile)
+- `tcp4_seq_show` (used by Reptile)

 # Rootkit tested and detected

 ### Reptile :